David Noble (footballer, born 1982): Coaching career

 Following the sacking of Ian Allinson as manager of St Albans City in September 2022, Noble took on the Interim Head Coach role.
 On 19 November 2022, Noble was given the role on a permanent basis following a 55% win rate across his interim spell in charge.
 St. Albans finished the regular season in 6th place and reached the National League South play-off final, overcoming Chelmsford City and Dartford (on penalties) prior to losing 4-0 to Oxford City.

 On 26 January 2024, Noble was appointed manager of National League club Wealdstone on a two-and-a-half-year deal.
 His contract was terminated after only 73 days, winning only three of his 17 games in charge across all competitions.

 On 17 May 2024, Noble returned to St Albans City as manager.
 On 21 November 2024, he departed the club by mutual consent with the team sat in 21st position.

+He was subsequently appointed assistant manager at National League North club Bedford Town.

+In May 2026, Noble followed manager Lee Bircham from Bedford Town, joining Hemel Hempstead Town as Bircham's assistant manager.